okholod/training-plans/de-scala.md

   - There should be no duplicates for the same product/year
   - If there are multiple product rows for different years, product/group combination should be concise
 - Application should be built using **sbt** tool
+- Use environment variables to specify configuration parameters like JDBC URL and connection credentials
+- Add description of the application functionality and instructions on how to run it into a *README.md* file in Github

 ### Training Application - Data Transformation
 - Create a data tranformation application using Apache Spark